adnane-errazine/temelia_technical_case/README.md

 ## Overview

-Temelion AI is an intelligent assistant that helps construction engineers and building professionals query technical documents.
+TemelIA is an intelligent assistant that helps construction engineers and building professionals query technical documents.
 It uses advanced natural language processing and hybrid search techniques to provide precise answers from complex PDFs, with references to the source material.

 ### Key Features